 8:30 am - 10:30 am, SAC 275

-The Graduate Studies Policy Committee is a Standing Policy Committee of the Faculty Senate, responsible for the development of policy and oversight of post baccalaureate studies, including graduate and credential programs and students perusing second bachelor’s degrees at California State University, Sacramento.
+The Graduate Studies Policy Committee (GSPC) is a standing Policy Committee of the Faculty Senate, responsible for the development of policy and oversight of post baccalaureate studies, including graduate and credential programs and students perusing second bachelor’s degrees at California State University, Sacramento.

-B. The Graduate Studies Policies Committee shall develop, periodically review, revise as appropriate and recommend such university-wide graduate policies, standards, and procedures as are conducive to the maintenance of quality in advanced degree programs throughout the University.
+- Develop, periodically review, revise as appropriate and recommend such university-wide graduate policies, standards, and procedures as are conducive to the maintenance of quality in advanced degree programs throughout the University.
 Pursuant to this, it shall coordinate policies, standards, and procedures of the departments and schools and the University as a whole, insofar as they relate to degrees and/or programs beyond the bachelor’s degree.
-As appropriate, the Graduate Studies Policies Committee shall also collaborate with other Faculty Senate Standing Policy Committees.

 - One faculty member from the Library or Student Services Professionals-Academically Related units; and